junyihao290/data3001-data-Cybersecurity-2/README.md

 Sources:
 The project dataset contains IPFIX traffic records from 25 different IoT devices in the home network collected in the NAT-pre environment from June 25, 2019, to October 10, 2019.

+Contribution :
+The project description and data descriptionwas written by Vishwa and Wanyue.
+The workflow was written by shivani Kadiyala.
+The Project status was written by Jacky.
+The contrbution part was written by Junyihao.